umerfarooq5349/notes/README.md

 2. **Obtain your Firebase configuration:**

    - Go to Project Settings in the Firebase Console.
-   - Under the "Your apps" section, select the web app.
+   - Under the "Your apps" section, select the *Flutter app.*
-   - Copy the configuration object.
+   - Follow the instructions.

 3. **Replace the Firebase configuration in the app:**

-   - Open the `src/firebase.js` file.
-   - Replace the existing Firebase configuration with your copied configuration.

 Now, your Notes app will be connected to your own Firebase project.